1. Home

 It’s loaded with kit and even the most affordable models get a decent infotainment system, a reversing camera and alloy wheels.
 Chuck in a transferable seven-year warranty and suddenly the Ceed makes a very strong case for itself as a used but premium bargain.

 The interior is fairly spacious, especially for front-seat passengers, although full-sized adults in the back might get a bit grumpy after a few hours due to the limited legroom.
-There’s plenty of useful storage compartments and the boot is slightly bigger than rivals too.
+There are plenty of useful storage compartments and the boot is slightly bigger than rivals too.

 8/10